JoaoSeixasFelix/Final-Project-Back-End-ZTM/README.md

 # Final-Project-Back-End-ZTM
 Back End for final aplication course ZTM

-Clone this repo
+-Clone this repo
-Run npm install
+-Run npm install
-Run npm start
+-Run npm start
-Enter the details for your own databse in server.js
+-Enter the details for your own databse in server.js
-** Make sure you use postgreSQL instead of mySQL for this code base.
+- ** Make sure you use postgreSQL instead of mySQL for this code base.

 ## Technologies Used In This Project